What is the Wilson Centre?

 Each Fellow must be supervised by a Wilson Centre Scientist.
 You need to identify a supervisor as part of your application process.
 If you don’t already have a relationship with a possible supervisor, start by reading the annual reports and website to identify the research interests of the Wilson Centre Scientists.

 After you determine whom you might like to work with, you may contact them directly by email (see Wilson Scientist Directory for contact information) to initiate a conversation about your research interests and whether they would be the appropriate supervisor/mentor.
-If it appears that none of the Wilson Centre Scientists is a good fit, you can contact Dr. Ayelet Kuper (Director of the Fellowship Program) to discuss possible alternatives.
+If it appears that none of the Wilson Centre Scientists is a good fit, you can contact Dr. Maria Mylopoulos (Associate Director of Training Programs) to discuss possible alternatives.

 Is my Wilson Centre Supervisor on my thesis/doctoral committee?

 Yes.
 In general, for Master’s candidates, your Wilson Centre Supervisor is also your Master’s supervisor.
 For Doctoral candidates, your Wilson Centre Supervisor may be your doctoral supervisor, or may be a member of your dissertation committee.

 The Wilson Centre is located in the Toronto General Hospital, which allows for close contact and collaboration with healthcare professionals.
 Each Fellow has a dedicated work area and internet access.

 Where is the Wilson Centre located?

 The Wilson Centre is located in the Toronto General hospital.
 The hospital occupies an entire block, with the corner of College Street and University Avenue at the northwest end.
 The nearest transit stop (subway and streetcar) is: Queen’s Park

 Toronto is a safe, clean, ethnically diverse city, with a lot to offer.
 To learn more about Toronto, see:

 www.toronto.ca – the official website of the government of the city of Toronto